Stress, Cortisol & Menopause Weight Gain

 2. Rhodiola Rosea: Energy, Mood & Appetite Regulation

-Rhodiola rosea is a stimulating adaptogen known for enhancing energy, mood, and mental resilience.
+Rhodiola rosea is a stimulating adaptogen that boosts energy, mood, and mental resilience during menopause.

 • Supports emotional balance

-When comparing supplements, consider rhodiola standardized to 3% rosavins and 1% salidrosides, matching research-backed ratios.
+Choose rhodiola standardized to 3% rosavins and 1% salidrosides for research-backed benefits.

 3. Maca Root: Hormone Adaptation & Metabolic Support

-Maca (Lepidium meyenii) doesn’t act as a phytoestrogen—instead, it supports the HPA axis and may enhance the body's ability to adapt to hormonal fluctuations.
+Maca (Lepidium meyenii) supports HPA axis function and helps the body adapt to hormonal fluctuations without acting as a phytoestrogen.

 Menopause Benefits